tnh/simple-sinatra-app/README.md

 Expected output
 -------------
 - chef / puppet  / ansible / babushka  / shell scripts that we can use to deploy the following application
+- documentation to allow someone else to build a server following your step by step instructions

 To get this application working locally